leezer3/OpenBVE-Site/source/index.md

 ## Building the source:

-openBVE may either be built from the command line, using MSBuild or XBuild, or using your favorite .Net IDE.
+OpenBVE may either be built from the command line, using MSBuild or XBuild, or using your favorite .Net IDE.

 ### Command line buld:

 For a command line build, you will need either msbuild (.Net) or xbuild (Mono).
-For msbuild, open a "Visual Studio command prompt", navigate to the openBVE folder and type:
+For msbuild, open a "Visual Studio command prompt", navigate to the OpenBVE folder and type:

 ```
-msbuild openBVE\OpenBve.sln /p:Configuration=Release
+msbuild OpenBVE\OpenBve.sln /p:Configuration=Release
 ```

 For xbuild, make sure the tool is located in your path and type:

 ```
-xbuild openBVE\OpenBve.sln /p:Configuration=Release
+xbuild OpenBVE\OpenBve.sln /p:Configuration=Release
 ```

 For an IDE build, you will need either Visual Studio 2013 or higher, MonoDevelop 2.4 or higher.
 Simply open OpenBve.sln and click "Build".